MartinPdeS/PyMieSim/README.rst

 you to cite my work.
 Many thanks
 |zenodo|

-(Is it the new "like, comment and share" ?)
+(Is this the new "like, comment and share" ?)

 ----